gretelai/trainer/src/gretel_trainer/relational/README.md

 - post-processing of synthetic results from generation jobs

 There are currently two strategies:
-- `SingleTableStrategy`, in which models are trained on individual tables
+- `independent`, in which models are trained on individual tables
-- `CrossTableStrategy`, in which models are trained on multi-generational data via joined tables
+- `ancestral`, in which models are trained on multi-generational data via joined tables